mdn/content/files/en-us/web/javascript/reference/global_objects/webassembly/exception/getarg/index.md

 - {{jsxref("TypeError")}}
   - : The tags don't match; the exception was not created with the tag passed to the method.
 - {{jsxref("RangeError")}}
-  - : The index exceeds the available elements; the value of the `index` parameter is greater than or equal to the number of fields in the data.
+  - : The value of the `index` parameter is greater than or equal to the number of fields in the data.

 ## Examples